Electrical Safety Tips To Protect Your Building

 10. Raise awareness of heaters and water heaters to prevent potential accidents.

-Keep away combustible items from built-in furnaces and portable heaters.
-To ensure furnaces safety, keep combustibles away from heaters.
+Keep combustible items away from built-in furnaces and portable heaters.
+To ensure furnace safety, keep combustibles away from heaters.
 Place portable heaters far away from drapes and stored on a stable surface to prevent tipping.

 Final Thoughts